halfengineer28/demo/README.md

     hello adding more file
     here are some git and git hub command which will help you
-    adding all the cmd very important
+    adding all the cmd very importa`n*t
+    not all are imp